mimersql/MimerPy/doc/exceptions.rst

   :exc:`DatabaseError`.

 .. exception:: OperationalError

+  Exception raised for errors that are related to the database's operation and not necessarily under the control of the programmer, e.g. an unexpected disconnect occurs, the data source name is not found, a transaction could not be processed, a memory allocation error occurred during processing, etc.
+  It is a subclass of :exc:`DatabaseError`.

+.. exception:: TransactionAbortError

   Exception raised for errors that are related to the database's operation and not necessarily under the control of the programmer, e.g. an unexpected